Student Conduct Code

 (c) Knowing violation of the terms of any disciplinary sanction or attached conditions imposed in accordance with this code.

-(a) Responsibility for guests.
+(a) Guests.
 A student, student group or student organization is responsible for the conduct of guests on or in university property and at functions sponsored by the university or sponsored by any recognized university organization.

 (b) Students studying abroad.
 Students who participate in any university sponsored or sanctioned foreign country study program shall observe the following rules and regulations: